- 40 million cases worldwide

 - HIV-1 – the most prevalent type in Europe

-- HIV-2 causes a similar disease, but has a longer latency period
+- HIV-2 causes a similar disease, but has a longer latency period.
+Uncommon outside of Africa.

 - More common in heterosexual individuals than homosexual individuals since 1999.